Azure-Samples/aad-dotnet-manage-users-groups-and-roles/README.md

 ---
-services: Aad
+services: Graph-Rbac
-platforms: .Net
+platforms: dotnet
 author: jianghaolu
 ---

-# Getting Started with Aad - Manage Users Groups And Roles - in .Net #
+# Getting started on managing users and groups using C# #

           Azure Users, Groups and Roles sample.
           - Create a user